nixpkgs-architecture/.github/profile/README.md

 #### Joining the team

 The requirements for being part of the team:
-- Having an interest in the large-scale design of nixpkgs
+- Having an interest in the large-scale architecture of nixpkgs
 - Being able to discuss with reason, because only with reason it is possible to find consensus for decisions among a large team
 - Being reachable through [Matrix](https://matrix.org/), so that at least asynchronous communication is possible

 Additional recommendations:
 - Be willing and available to have occasional synchronous audio/video meetings
-- Have a GitHub account, allowing you to become part of the [nixpkgs-team](https://github.com/nixpkgs-team) organization for working on code together
+- Have a GitHub account, allowing you to become part of the [nixpkgs-architecture](https://github.com/nixpkgs-architecture) organization for working on code together

-To join the team, reach out to the [#nixpkgs-team:nixos.org](https://matrix.to/#/#nixpkgs-team:nixos.org) Matrix channel.
+To join the team, reach out to the [#nixpkgs-architecture:nixos.org](https://matrix.to/#/#nixpkgs-architecture:nixos.org) Matrix channel.

 #### Leaving the team